troymcginnis/WordBase-script/README.md

 # WordBase Installation Script

-Scripts I use to get me up and running with a WordPress install ASAP.
+Scripts I use to get me up and running with a new, local development WordPress install ASAP.
 It's a bit messy and definitely not refined but it does what I want it to do right now and gets me up and running quickly.

 What it gets me...
 - brand new, up-to-date WordPress install